Alicepinch/bakemyday/TESTING.md

     - An admin can delete any blog comments on the website by clicking on the relevant post and then clicking on the 'Delete Blog Comment' CTA
 - To be able to add new products to the website
     - An admin can add any new product by navigating to the 'My Account' in the top right corner and clicking on 'Add Product' in the drop down
+- To be able to view all contact forms that come through the contact page
+    - All contact forms will go through to the owners email address, they can also be viewed in the admin section of the django app

 ## Usability Testing